This article has links to products and services we love, which we may make commission from.

 The country’s age is one of the things that makes America unique.

-I really dig the positive mental attitude towards entrepreneurship and starting your own business.
+I dig the positive mental attitude towards entrepreneurship and starting your own business.

-I’m doing a job that didn’t exist when I was at school so thank you for giving me the courage and support to quit high school teaching and sit behind a computer all day.
-I jest, we travel sometimes.
+I’m doing a job that didn’t exist when I was at school, so thank you for giving me the courage and support to quit high school teaching and sit behind a computer all day.

-I love how the states can be used as a springboard to visit the wider Americas.
+I love how the States can be a springboard to visit the wider Americas.

 Great options for winter sun escapes or cheap vacation trips.